-2. Weekly Discussion Board 40%
+Discussion Boards: 40%

 Each week you are required to answer the discussion board question listed in the discussion board.
 In addition to your own answer, you must respond to at least two other postings in order to receive full credit.
 You will be graded on how completely you answer the assigned discussion question and by the quality of your responses to the other postings.
 You are to conduct research on the question using your textbook, periodicals, journals, web, etc. List your sources after your response.
 You are to first answer the weekly discussion question and then respond to two student posts each week.
-You are required to log on at least three days weekly to read, conduct research and respond to postings.
+You are required to log on at least two days weekly to read, conduct research, and respond to postings.
 You will have until Sunday 11:59pm EST to respond.
 No late postings will be accepted.
-The Discussion Board is available Monday 1:00am to the following Sunday 11:59pm EST.
+Please see the course for more specific directions and also the grading rubric.